 Page 2 of 3

-The level of distortions is very low for a zoom lens with a minor degree of barrel distortions
+The level of distortion is very low for a zoom lens with a minor degree of barrel distortion

-at 70mm changing to minor pincushion distortions at 135mm and 200mm.
+at 70mm changing to minor pincushion distortion at 135mm and 200mm.
 Its quite interesting

-that the lens is basically free of distortions when used with the EF 1.4x II converter.
+that the lens is basically free of distortion when used with the EF 1.4x II converter.